timvanderzee/ultrasound-automated-algorithm/README.md

 This respository contains MATLAB-based code that can be used to estimate muscle fascicle length, muscle thickness and pennation angle from muscle ultrasound images.
 The so-called TimTrack-algorithm uses a combination of Frangi-type vessel enhancement filtering to highlight line-like structures and Hough transform to obtain the overall fascicle orientation.

-This algorithm is described in more detail in a [bioRxiv pre-print](https://www.biorxiv.org/content/10.1101/2020.08.23.263574v2) and has been used to estimate the mechanical work done by muscle fascicles during cyclic contraction in a [peer-reviewed study](https://journals.biologists.com/jeb/article-abstract/224/9/jeb233965/237823/The-high-energetic-cost-of-rapid-force-development?redirectedFrom=fulltext).
+This algorithm is described in more detail in our [bioRxiv pre-print](https://www.biorxiv.org/content/10.1101/2020.08.23.263574v2) and has been used to estimate the mechanical work done by muscle fascicles during cyclic contraction in a [peer-reviewed study](https://journals.biologists.com/jeb/article-abstract/224/9/jeb233965/237823/The-high-energetic-cost-of-rapid-force-development?redirectedFrom=fulltext).

 ## Overview
 The main function is called **auto_ultrasound**, which requires a grayscale ultrasound image (*ultrasound_image*) and parameters (*parms*) as inputs and outputs geometric muscle features (*geofeatures*) and (optionally) aponeurosis vectors (*apovecs*).
 Geometric muscle features included: